ducanhho2296/YoloV5_Segmentation_ONNX/README.md

 5. The program will open the default camera on your computer and start detecting and segmenting objects in real-time.
 You can press the 'q' key to quit the program.

-You can update the `README.md` file to include a section on using FastAPI for streaming segmented frames to a web browser using both HTTP and WebSockets.
-Add the following section to the `README.md` file:

 ## Streaming segmented objects with FastAPI

 This project also includes an implementation using FastAPI to stream the segmented frames to a web browser using both HTTP and WebSockets.